michael-hamilton/dmxus/README.md

 d.patchFixture( 1, dmxus.getDeviceProfile("IRGB"));
 ```

-To update all of the devices in the DMX universe, call the `updateAllFixtures()` method passing in a patch object, and an update object.
+To update all of the devices in the DMX universe, call the `updateAllFixtures()` method passing in an object with device parameters to update.
 Object keys are the parameter name to control (see appendix for standardized parameter names), and values are a hex value (0 - 255).
 ```
 const parameters = {
     "intensity": 255,